pyohio/pyohio-static-website/src/pages/sponsors/prospectus.md

 * Quarter-page advertisement in conference program
 * 1x t-shirts and parking passes
 * Literature in attendee handouts

+### Speaker Diversity Grant - $2000-$5000+

+* Allow us to provide hotel accommodations to speakers from underrepresented groups
+* Special recognition during conference open and closing announcements and in program
+* All benefits of Gold sponsorship

 ### Individual - $50+